January – April

 - Program Fee (includes air fare, Eurail, local transportation, museum fees, sponsor costs and more): $5,030

 - These costs can be defrayed through discount awards.
-Financial aid should apply to your semester costs, but check with your RC financial aid adviser for specifics.
+Financial aid should apply to your semester costs, but check with your RU financial aid adviser for specifics.
 You also will need to save money for food and independent travel expenses.
 This amount will vary, depending upon how often you intend to travel and on your ability to budget.

 Who can go?